nhsconnect/FHIR-ODS-API/pages/support/support_faq.md

 As DSTU3 hasn’t yet been balloted the current version of FHIR is still DSTU2 and will be until later this year.
 Grahame Grieve has recently posted an update on his [OnFHIR blog](https://onfhir.hl7.org) around the next version of FHIR being a STU3 release with a tentative target release date of March 31st 2017.

 As outlined in the [FHIR Timelines](development_fhir_api_guidance.html#fhir-timelineshttphl7orgfhirtimelineshtml) section uplifting to newer versions of the FHIR standard is expected (in the sense that in principle it shouldn’t come as a surprise to anyone, as we’re utilising what is currently still a draft standard after all).
-The mechanism and timing of uplifts will be agreed by the Visitors and Migrants Programme.
+The mechanism and timing of uplifts will be agreed by the INTEROPen&reg; Community.

 #### Why are you mandating support for both XML and JSON formats? ####

 Both JSON and XML serialisation formats are in scope for a number of reasons.
 After surveying the existing major FHIR implementations they almost all support both JSON and XML.
 As a FHIR back-end service it is important to enable ‘low impedance’ integration with both traditional server/desktop applications (which often use XML) and mobile/web applications (which are largely JSON).
 Obviously, when establishing a new open API ecosystem we want to be as open and inclusive as possible and hence feel that excluding either format would be a divisive move.
 Several existing open source FHIR libraries exist which already supports both serialization formats (such as Java HAPI or Furore FHIR .NET) which should minimise development overhead for implementers.

-To ensure maximum accessibility, Visitors and Migrants is expecting clients to support both formats.
+To ensure maximum accessibility, the Care Connect FHIR&reg; APIs will expect clients to support both formats.
 However since XML is on average 30% larger on the wire there is a preference towards use of JSON.

 #### Why is resource versioning included as a mandatory requirement? ####